zziro/search-engine-comparison/README.md

 * Install IDE (Spring Tool Suite 4)
 	- Go to the Spring Tool Suite web page: https://spring.io/tools
-	- Downloead the Windows 64-bit version.
+	- Download the Windows 64-bit version.
-	- Once the file is downloaded in your machine just execute it (thi will uncompress the file).
+	- Once the file is downloaded in your machine just execute it (this will uncompress the file).
 	- Inside the uncompressed folder, execute the "SpringToolSuite4.exe" file.
-	- Select the work space of the clonned repository:
+	- Select the workspace of the clonned repository:

 ## Clonning aplication